ibivu/pipenn/README.md

 # README #

-This README provides steps that are necessary to train and test the Deep Learning (DL) methods of PIPENN described in our paper:
+This README provides steps that are necessary to train and test the Deep Learning (DL) methods of PIPENN.
+We provide two versions of PIPENN: PIPENN-1 and PIPENN-EMB.
+The code-base in this repository is the common code for both PIPENN versions.

+PIPENN-1 (the original PIPENN), described in our published paper:

 Bas Stringer*, Hans de Ferrante, Sanne Abeln, Jaap Heringa, K. Anton Feenstra and Reza Haydarlou* (2022).
-PIPENN: Protein Interface Prediction from sequence with an Ensemble of Neural Nets.
-[Bioinformatics](https://doi.org/10.1093/bioinformatics/btac071)
+PIPENN: Protein Interface Prediction from sequence with an Ensemble of Neural Nets ([Bioinformatics](https://doi.org/10.1093/bioinformatics/btac071)).

+and PIPENN-EMB (the new enhanced version), described in our paper submitted to Nature Scientific Reports:

+David P. G. Thomas, Carlos M. Garcia Fernandez, Reza Haydarlou, and K. Anton Feenstra (2024)
+PIPENN-EMB: ensemble net and protein embeddings generalise protein interface prediction beyond homology ([bioRxiv](https://www.biorxiv.org/content/10.1101/2024.10.31.621117v1)).
-You can also use these steps to run PIPENN for the interface prediction of your own protein sequences.

-You may also be interested to use the [PIPENN webserver at www.ibi.vu.nl/programs/pipennwww/](https://www.ibi.vu.nl/programs/pipennwww/) which allows you to try out your queries of interest.
-Typical runtimes per protein are on the order of 10 minutes.
+You can use the following steps to run both versions of PIPENN for the interface prediction of your own protein sequences.
+You may also be interested to use the webservers at [PIPENN-1](https://www.ibi.vu.nl/programs/pipennwww/) and [PIPENN-EMB](https://www.ibi.vu.nl/programs/pipennemb/), which allow you to try out your queries of interest.

 ### What is PIPENN? ###